 6. You can even wear a white dress after Labor Day – just add a cardigan, jacket, or vest.

 What do you think of the “no white after Labor Day” rule?
 Do you adhere to the tradition, or are you a rule breaker?
-Whatever your choice, I hope you enjoy the long weekend!
+I hope you got some good ideas of ways you can keep wearing your whites in fall!
+(Don’t forget to visit my online catalog with hundreds of shopping links to recommendations for everything in this post!)